ppy/osu-wiki/wiki/Beatmapping/Beatmap_submission/en.md

 ## Limitations

 Beatmaps will fail to submit if they exceed the online file size or difficulty limit.
-The file size limit is 5MB plus an additional 10MB for every minute of beatmap length, and it caps at 100MB.
+The file size limit is 5 MB plus an additional 10 MB for every minute of beatmap length, and it caps at 100 MB.
 The difficulty limit is currently 128.

 Users are allowed a limited number of pending beatmaps at a time.
 The limit varies depending on how many ranked beatmaps a user has and whether or not they are currently an [osu!supporter](/wiki/osu!supporter).
 Users without osu!supporter can have 4 pending beatmaps plus 1 per ranked beatmap (up to 4).
 With osu!supporter, this increases to 8 pending beatmaps plus 1 per ranked beatmap (up to 12) for a total of 20.